Excerpt From My Fictionalized Memoir

-Nevertheless, I have Jill McCorkle to thank for allowing me to spill my guts one day during lunch in my third term.
-Without her incredible support and encouragement, my story would have never been unearthed.
+The genesis of my narrative began when I spilled my guts to Jill McCorkle day during lunch in my third term at Bennington College, where I earned my MFA.
+Without her incredible support and encouragement, my story would have never been unearthed, fictionalized and put on paper.

 David Gates, my thesis advisor, was kind enough to describe my story as “grimly fascinating and deeply affectionate.”
 So here goes…

-The Beauty of it All is my tale of growing up in conservative Dallas as the daughter of a liberal Democrat hairdressing father to women in the Park Cities (the Texas version of Beverly Hills) and an opera singing, former beauty queen mother; tearing my hair out and wearing corrective shoes; blossoming as a teen with frosted Farrah Fawcett hair; attending SMU as a sorority girl; running away to New York City to pursue a career in copywriting, then returning to Dallas to confront addiction, my uncle’s mental illness and family secrets that had haunted me since childhood.
+The Beauty of it All is the tale of Julia Thompson, who grew up in conservative Dallas as the daughter of a liberal Democrat hairdressing father to women in the Park Cities (the Texas version of Beverly Hills) and an opera singer and former beauty queen mother.
+The narrative chronicles her tearing her hair out and wearing corrective shoes; blossoming as a teen with frosted Farrah Fawcett hair; attending college as a sorority girl; running away to New York City to pursue a career in copywriting, then returning to Dallas to confront her OCD and addiction, her uncle’s mental illness and family secrets that had haunted her since childhood.

 I am fleshing it out now so that it’s book-length, wringing my hands over what else to reveal.
 Here’s an excerpt from the beginning: